python string case conversion

 For more on Python string manipulation methods, check out our article on python string methods.

 Using external libraries can greatly enhance your ability to perform complex string manipulations, making your coding experience smoother and more efficient.
-For additional tips on handling strings in Python, visit python string operations and python string manipulation.
+For additional tips on handling strings in Python, visit and python string manipulation.